A Brief Introduction to Gold

 Gold has always been respected throughout the world for its value and rich history.
-Compared to paper currency, coins or other assets, gold has preserved its value throughout the years and people use it as way to pass their wealth from one generation to the next.
+Compared to paper currency, coins, or other types of assets, gold has preserved its value throughout the years, and people use it as way to pass their wealth from one generation to the next.

 The year 1792 is marked as one of the most paramount moves for gold and silver-backed currency, as the U.S. put the dollar on the gold and silver standard.
 A little under two centuries later, in 1971, President Richard Nixon removed the U.S from the gold standard, an economic shift that dramatically impacted the price of gold around the world.
-On 21 January 1980, gold prices skyrocketed from $35/ounce to a whopping $850/ounce, or $2,398.21 when adjusted for inflation.
-On 19 March 2008, gold hit a high of $1,022.40.
+On 21 January 1980, gold prices skyrocketed from $35/ounce, to a whopping $850/ounce (or $2,398.21 adjusted for inflation).
+On 19 March 2008, gold hit a high of $1,022.40 per ounce.

-Taking into account the enormous quantity of gold stored above-ground compared to the annual production, the price of gold mostly depends on changes in sentiment (demand), rather than changes in annual production (supply).
-Based on World Gold Council, for the past few years, the annual mine production of gold has been approximately 2,500 tonnes.
-From this amount, 2,000 tonnes are used in the jewellery or industrial/dental production, while the rest goes to retail investors and exchange traded gold funds.
+Taking into account the enormous quantity of gold stored above-ground, compared to the annual production, the price of gold mostly depends on changes in sentiment (demand), rather than changes in annual production (supply).
+Based on data from the World Gold Council, for the past few years, the annual mine production of gold has been approximately 2,500 tonnes.
+From this amount, 2,000 tonnes are used in jewellery or industrial/dental production, while the rest goes to retail investors and exchange traded gold funds.

 Some of the factors that influence the price of gold are:

-The price of gold is closely related to interest rates: as interest rates rise, the gold price, which earns no interest, has a tendency to fall, and vice-versa.
-This is why the gold price can be correlated to central banks via the monetary policy decisions made by them related to interest rates.
+The price of gold is closely related to interest rates: as interest rates rise, the gold price (which earns no interest), has a tendency to fall, and vice-versa.
+This is why the gold price can be correlated to central banks via the monetary policy decisions made by them, which are related to interest rates.

-Jewellery continues to account for over two-thirds of the annual gold demand, India being be largest consumer in terms of volume, followed by China and the US The industrial, dental and medical uses account for around 12% of the gold demand, as gold has high thermal and electrical conductivity properties.
+Jewellery continues to account for over two-thirds of the annual gold demand, whereby India is the largest consumer in terms of volume, followed by China, and the US.
+The industrial, dental, and medical uses account for around 12% of the gold demand, as gold has high thermal and electrical conductivity properties.

-Recycling second-send jewellery has become a multi-million dollar industry in recent years.
+Recycling second-hand jewellery has become a multi-million dollar industry in recent years.
 People can earn money by selling their old or broken jewellery to local or online gold buyers.

 It is certain that gold will be in demand for a long time, due to its historical significance and electrical conductivity.
 Compared to other commodities, gold has undergone some of the most extreme price fluctuations.
 Though it's questionable whether it will continue to be a viable inflationary hedge; however, the fact that it is a rare and beautiful precious metal will always keep it in the news.